 • When you close a prospect, did they search for you online?

-It’s not that you can attribute the entire sale to their inbound marketing visit, but not thinking it didn’t have an impact on the sales cycle is an unfortunate mistake.
-Here’s some statistics from one of our clients who is wondering:
+It’s not that you can attribute the entire sale to their inbound marketing visit, but not recognizing its impact on the sales cycle is an unfortunate mistake.
+Here are some statistics from one of our clients who is wondering:

 Inbound Statistics

-These stats filter out any bot or ghost bot traffic and provide a year over year snapshot of their website analytics.
-The previous year had a website that was slow and actually had some broken elements… unfortunate for a technology company.
-They were found in 11 search results outside of their own company name, 8 of them on page 2.
+These stats filter out any bot or ghost bot traffic and provide a year-over-year snapshot of their website analytics.
+The previous year’s website was slow and had some broken elements, which was unfortunate for a technology company.
+They were found in 11 search results outside of their company name, 8 of which were on page 2.
 And even their company name was mixed in with some similarly named companies.
 Now they dominate the search engine result page.

-Now Google has a full company profile displayed, their social profiles are displayed, and an extended company description with sublinks on the search engine result page.
-They rank for 406 different keywords, 21 on page 1, 38 on page 2 and the rest of them continuing to gain traction as they build authority with organic search.
+Now, Google displays a complete company profile, including their social profiles, and an extended company description with sublinks on the search engine results page.
+They rank for 406 different keywords, with 21 on page 1, 38 on page 2, and the rest continuing to gain traction as they build authority through organic search.

 How are You Helping?